If love is a labor, I’ll slave to the end.

 He was still with his girlfriend at the time, but there was not an ounce of hesitation in his reply, “I DO!”

-SAY WHAT?
-He truly cared about me.
-And that feeling of feeling cared or in love with someone who also felt the same for me shook me to my core.
 It was special, almost euphoric.
 I chalked it up to love, and for the first time said I love you, but there was no fairy tale ending.
-And young love never lasts as far as I’m concerned.
-We ultimately grew apart and he ultimately chose to stay with his girlfriend.
+And young love never lasts as far as I know.
+We ultimately grew apart and he ultimately chose to stay with his sweetheart.

 My second love was, in fact, the hard one.
-I didn’t “date” again until after college.
-Finally after moving back home and out of my mom’s house I downloaded the apps, dated around for two years or so, and then I met a man.
+I didn’t allow anyone to get close again until after college.
+Finally after moving back home and out of my mom’s house I downloaded the apps, dated around for two years or so, and then I met JG.

 I first laid eyes at him at the gym, the spot at which I typically noticed the guys I would later match with on the apps and strike up a conversation with.